ska-sa/MeerKAT-Cookbook/README.md

 Measurement sets can be downloaded directly from the MeerKAT archive using some sensible defaults when created.
 Examples on how to create measurement sets from a user control environment using tokens from the archive are given in example notebooks in the utils folder.

-Standard recipes for flagging, calibration and imaging are provided in the [casa](https://github.com/ska-sa/MeerKAT-Cookbook/tree/master/casa) folder.
+Standard recipes for flagging and calibration are provided in the [casa](https://github.com/ska-sa/MeerKAT-Cookbook/tree/master/casa) folder.

-The reader is advised to also consult the MeerKATHI pipeline.
-When comparing the recipe to the MeerKATHI configuration file, close .... of the recipe will be observed.

-## UTILS
-An assortment of helper scripts to assist the astronomer

  -fin-